akimd/bison/README-hacking.md

 are standardizing the code, it is currently inconsistent.

 Use a 2-space indentation (Google) rather than 4 (Oracle).

+Don't use the "yy" prefix for public members: "getExpectedTokens", not "yyexpectedTokens" or "yygetExpectedTokens".

 ## Commit Messages
 Imitate the style we use.
 Use `git log` to get sources of inspiration.